whiteribbonalliance/dashboard-api/README.md

 python translate_front.py
 ```

-*Note: The above should be done even if translations is disabled, this is because with translations disabled, the
+*Note: When adding a new campaign, the above should be done even if translations is disabled, this is because with
-default language is English and the output of the translations function will contain only the language English which is
+translations disabled, the default language is English and the output of the translations function will contain only the
-used in the front. `example` in `example-title` refers to a campaign code. `[CAMPAIGN_CODE]-title`
+language English which is used in the front. `example` in `example-title` refers to a campaign
-and `[CAMPAIGN_CODE]-subtext` are always required to be included in `to_translate.json`.*
+code. `[CAMPAIGN_CODE]-title` and `[CAMPAIGN_CODE]-subtext` are always required to be included in `to_translate.json`.*

 Once translations have been applied, a new folder called `languages` should have been created
 inside `front_translations`.
 Copy the `languages` folder to the front-end project at `src/app/i18n`.